 The following diagram shows the scenario just described - five peers, a replication factor of 3, and seven original source buckets, with their copies spread across all the peers.
 To reduce complexity, the diagram only shows the buckets for data originating from one peer.
 In a real-life scenario, most, if not all, of the other peers would also be originating data and replicating it to other peers on the cluster.

 In this diagram, 1A is a source bucket.
 1B and 1C are copies of that bucket.
 The diagram uses the same convention with 2A/B/C, 3A/B/C, and so on.

 You need a good grasp of buckets to understand cluster architecture.
 The rest of this section describes some bucket concepts of particular importance for a clustered deployment.
-For a thorough introduction to buckets, read "How Splunk stores indexes".
+For a thorough introduction to buckets, read "How the indexer stores indexes".

 There are two types of files in a bucket:

 - The processed external data in compressed form (rawdata)